NCI RNA Biology Initiative

 RNA biology has emerged as one of the most influential areas in modern biology and biomedicine.
 The discovery of numerous new classes of RNAs and their function in a wide spectrum of biological processes has revolutionized molecular biology and has profound implications for clinical sciences.
 Key areas of current research include the elucidation of RNA biogenesis and structure, the identification of functions for various classes of RNAs, establishing the role of RNA in disease, and the exploration of RNA-based and RNA-targeted therapies.

 The goal of the NCI RNA Biology Initiative is to create an inter-disciplinary environment to facilitate the rapid exchange of information and expertise on the structure, function and biological roles of RNA and to foster synergistic interactions amongst NCI intramural investigators.
 We anticipate that insights into RNA biology and the development of RNA-based tools will define novel targets and accelerate the implementation of therapeutic interventions in cancer.
 The RNA Biology Initiative is open to all NCI investigators with an interest in the biology of RNA.

 - development of technology resources for the RNA community

 - organization of scientific meetings to promote interactions within NCI, NIH and with the extramural community

 - development and implementation of collaborative projects and new research directions

-- training of the next generation of CCR RNA biologists
+- training of the next generation of NCI RNA biologists